uedlinker/eslint-config/README.md

-# eslint-config
-ESLint configs for Uedlinker
+# ESLint Configs for Uedlinker